-On March 22, 2022, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per post-Consolidation common share payable to shareholders of record as of March 31, 2022.
+On March 22, 2022, the Corporation announced the declaration of a cash dividend in the amount of C\$0.02 per common share payable to shareholders of record as of March 31, 2022.
 The dividend was designated as an eligible dividend for the purpose of the Income Tax Act (Canada) and any similar provincial or territorial legislation.

-On March 22, 2022, Albert Siu was appointed as the Corporation's Chief Accounting Officer.
+On March 22, 2022, Albert Siu was promoted to the position of Chief Accounting Officer.